The Best Free Games to Play on Zoom

 Use this brilliant Charades Word Generator to find a prompt, and take turns acting them out following the usual rules of charades.

-This is a good game for your adult family party – for those relatives with a dark sense of humor.
+This is a good game for your adult party, and for those with a dark sense of humor.
 DEFINITELY not child-friendly.

 The game basically involves people taking turns to choose the funniest card to match the chosen prompt card.